What Is a Parlay & How Do Parlay Bets Work? [Video]

 • Third round you bet $20.
 Win $40

-• Fourth round you bet $60 ($20 plus $40 from the previous win).
+• In the fourth round, you bet $60 ($20 plus $40 from the previous win).

-• Fifth round you bet $140 ($20 + $120 from last round).
+• Fifth round, you bet $140 ($20 + $120 from the last round).

 Part of that diligence comes from identifying sites or casinos with reduced juice or better odds on the same event.
 This is called Line Shopping.
-While it might take some extra work, it’s one way to get the edge you need to be a long term winner.
+While it might take some extra work, it’s one way to get the edge you need to be a long-term winner.

 Parlay Betting Tips and Strategy